-Meet our ICE Partner Anatomy Faculty Members !
+Meet our ICEP Anatomy Partners and Faculty Members !

 KEVIN KEAY, Ph.D., is an Associate Professor and the Head of the Discipline of Anatomy and Histology of the School of Medical Sciences at the University of Sydney.
 He teaches postgraduate medical and dental students as well as undergraduate science students.
 His research interests include the neuroanatomy of pain pathways and neuroanatomy education.

 HANNES TRAXLER, M.D., Ph.D. is an Assistant Professor in the Department of Anatomy at the Center of Anatomy and Cell Biology, Medical University Vienna, Vienna, Austria.
 Also, he is in private practice as a general physician and acupuncturist.
 He teaches anatomy to medical and dental students and leads the Research Group of Topographical Anatomy.
 He is the faculty contact in Vienna, Austria, for the program.

 MINA ZEROUAL, M.D., M.Ed., is an Assistant Professor in the Division of Anatomical Sciences at McGill University, Montreal, Canada and is the faculty contact for the program in the French speaking section of McGill University, Montreal, QC, Canada.

 MIKAELA STIVER, PhD.

 MIKAELA STIVER, PhD., is an Assistant Professor of Anatomy in the Department of Anatomy and Cell Biology at McGill University, Montreal, Canada.

 University of Copenhagen, Faculty of Health and Medical Sciences